semaphoreci/docs/docs/programming-languages/php.md

             - php --version
 ```

-If the version of PHP that you need is not currently available in the Linux VM,
+If the version of PHP that you want is not available in the Linux VM,
 we recommend running your jobs in [a custom Docker image][docker-env].

 ## Dependency caching